Generic selectors

 Water Conditions for Breeding

 Pearl cichlids aren’t fussy about breeding conditions.
 Slightly warmer water in the 75-77°F (24-25°C) range, neutral pH around 7.0, and moderate hardness should trigger spawning in a well-conditioned pair.
-A large water change with slightly cooler water can sometimes jumpstart the process.
+A large water change with slightly cooler water will sometimes jumpstart the process.
 Clean water with low nitrates is the single most important factor.

 Conditioning & Spawning